 Mathematical and Statistical Methods for Data Analysis

 Mathematical and statistical sciences have much to give to data mining management and analysis.
 In fact, most data mining techniques are statistical data analysis tools.
-Some of methods and techniques are well known and very effective.
+Some methods and techniques are well known and very effective.

 1. Descriptive Analysis